mavisjheng/how-to-react/04/README.md

 ### Connect

-React-Redux provides a `connect` function for you to connect React component to Redux store.
+[React-Redux](https://react-redux.js.org/) provides a **connect** function to connect React component to Redux store.
+It does not modify the component class passed to it; instead, it returns a new, connected component class that wraps the component passed in.

 ```js
 function connect(mapStateToProps?, mapDispatchToProps?, mergeProps?, options?)(ReactComponent)
 ```

-It provides its connected component with the pieces of the data it needs from the store, and the functions it can use to dispatch actions to the store.
-It does not modify the component class passed to it; instead, it returns a new, connected component class that wraps the component you passed in.

-The `mapStateToProps` and `mapDispatchToProps` deals with your Redux store’s state and dispatch, respectively. state and dispatch will be supplied to your mapStateToProps or mapDispatchToProps functions as the first argument.
+**mapStateToProps** provides its connected component with state data it needs from the store, and **mapDispatchToProps** provides the functions it can use to dispatch actions to the store.
+State and dispatch will be supplied to mapStateToProps or mapDispatchToProps functions as the first argument.

 **mapStateToProps** is used to map a part of the global state as props from the Redux store to the React component.
-It is a function that can be passed to the `connect` HOC.
-If it is passed, the input component of the connect HOC will subscribe to updates from the Redux store.
-Thus, it means that every time the store subscription notices an update, the `mapStateToProps()` function will run.
+It is a function that can be passed to the `connect()`.
+If it is passed, the input component of the `connect()` will subscribe to updates from the Redux store.
+Thus, it means that every time the store subscription notices an update, the mapStateToProps function will run.

 ```js
 const mapStateToProps = (state) => ({ todos: state.todos });
 ```

-**mapDispatchToProps** is used to pass dispatchable Redux actions as functions to your React component via props.
-It is a function (or object) that can be passed to the `connect` HOC.
-Whereas `mapStateToProps()` gives access to the global state, `mapDispatchToProps()` gives access to the dispatch method of the Redux store. **It makes it possible to dispatch actions but passes down only plain functions that wire up the dispatching in a higher-order function**.
-After all, it makes it possible to pass functions down to the input component of the connect HOC to alter the state.
+**mapDispatchToProps** is used to pass dispatchable Redux actions as functions to React component via props.
+It is a function (or object) that can be passed to the `connect()`.
+Whereas `mapStateToProps()` gives access to the global state, `mapDispatchToProps()` gives access to the dispatch method of the Redux store to alter the state.
+It makes it possible to dispatch actions but passes down only plain functions that wire up the dispatching in a higher-order function.

 ```js
 const mapDispatchToProps = (dispatch) => {